 Every culture has its own values and belief.
 Being an Asian country, Laos shares some common values and beliefs with other neighbours.
 However, Laos has some unique ones of its own.
 Much of Laos perspective comes from the Buddhist beliefs.
 Around 60% of Laotian population practices Theravada Buddhism- the closest religion to the original meaning of early Buddhism.
-You can know a part of their belief in Buddhism by admiring Pha That Luang– a gold-covered large Buddhist stupa as well as the most important national monument.
+You can know a part of their belief in Buddhism by admiring Pha That Luang – a gold-covered large Buddhist stupa as well as the most important national monument.
 Despite modernization, much of Laos culture is profoundly reflected by Buddhist thoughts, attitudes and behaviours.

 Like every country in the world, Laos costumes depend on gender and age but regarding the culture.
 Laos women dress properly.
 Laos custom dictates that women must wear the ceremonial phaa sin – a long, patterned textile skirt.
-Laos women often wear scarves and coiled hair styles when they attend a significant event.
-Laos men wear salong- big large pants to attend the important events.
+Women in Laos often wear scarves and coiled hair styles when they attend a significant event.
+While men in Laos wear salong- big large pants to attend the important events.
 These day men dress in Western style and only wear the phaa biang on ceremonial occasions.
 Their hair is coiled down to the back and earrings.
 Both men and women in Laos do not have any decoration jewelries.
 It is important to dress and behave in a way that is respectful.

 Food shares a lot in common with Thai food, and selections verge on the hot and spicy (sour).
-For Laos cuisine, rice is the staple- either glutinous sticky rice, served in small lidded baskets and eaten with the hand, or plain white rice, eaten with a spoon.
+For Laos cuisines, rice is the staple- either glutinous sticky rice, serving in small lidded baskets and eaten with the hand, or plain white rice, eaten with a spoon.
 90% of the Laos people consume sticky rice.
 The basket which keeps the rice after steaming is called Tikao or kongkao and convinient for people to bring along everywhere.
 Sticky rice is often in a ball shape dipping into various dishes.

 Laos Traditional Arts